2 Corinthians

 2 Corinthians 1:15 & 16

-Because I was confident of this, I wanted to visit you first so that you might benefit twice.
-I wanted to visit you on my way to Macedonia and to come back to you from Macedonia, and then to have you send me on my way to Judea.
+So sure was I of this that I had planned to come and see you, so that you might have the benefit of a second visit.
+I wanted to visit you on my way to Macedonia, visit you again on my way back from Macedonia, and then have you send me on my way to Y'hudah.

 Paul explains his original plans for visiting them twice but, as we shall see, his plans were changed by God.
 The believers were somewhat hurt by the change in plans and it was used by some to slander Paul.
 This happens, even today in the ministry, when you are dealing with those who do not understand walking in the power and Spirit of God.
 Paul did not want to disappoint the believers in Corinth but there was nothing that was going to change his mind when He knew the will of God.